 Expat jobs in Oman are becoming increasingly limited.
 This is due to the government's policy of Omanisation, which aims to employ more Omani nationals than foreigners in the local workforce.
 Omani authorities must be convinced that a local worker could not adequately fill the position concerned before issuing an employment visa.

-Although this can negatively affect mid-level or younger employees, those with particularly impressive qualifications or years of experience of working at the top level in their chosen fields should not struggle to find an attractive job in Oman.
+Although this can negatively affect mid-level or younger employees, those with particularly impressive qualifications or years of experience working at the top level in their chosen fields should not struggle to find an attractive job in Oman.

 Still, the job market for certain sectors remains relatively healthy and there are Oman Free Zones, which offer lower Omanisation quotas.
 Expats can find jobs in the industrial sector as well as hospitality, retail and contracting sectors.
-Some expat jobs are available in banking, finance and marketing, while healthcare specialists, teachers, project managers and IT specialists have also been in demand.
+Some expat jobs are available in banking, finance and marketing, while healthcare specialists, teachers, project managers and IT specialists also remain in demand.

 Finding a job in Oman